EmbodyTheLogos/DSFRTOD/README.md

 # object_detection_DS
+Real-time Video Object Detection in a Distributed System with Heterogeneous Models.

-Project is still under development
+Note: Project is still under development